hyperupcall/dotfiles/docs/attribution.md

-# Credit
+# Attribution

-Some dotfiles created by other people have either been a source of inspiration or directly copied.
-The following list is a subset of said dotfile collections
+My dotfiles have used parts of or have been inspired by at least the following repositories / pages

 - https://github.com/ps1337/
 - https://github.com/bardisty/gruvbox-rofi